karaposu/VibeCodingGuidelines/chapter_6/01_devdocs_pattern.md

     │           ├── edge_cases_covered.md
     │           └── example_usage.md
                 └── summary.md

+        issues/
+            solved
+                01_issue_tg_connection
+                        explaination.md (includes when this issue occurs, and why it is problem in context of whole app) what_i_learned.md (explains what was done wrongly and why and what was the solition about this issue ) unsolved
+            future
     |
 ```

+Lets explain each devdocs file.

 ## The Three Foundation Documents

 ### 1. project_description.md

-This document Explains the project in general with all available details.
+This document explains the project in general with all available details.
 It is basically structured version of messy project data.
   It should answer:
      What are we building?
      What problem are we solving